The Ax (novel)

-The Ax is 1997 horror thriller novel by American fiction writer Donald E. Westlake.
+The Ax is a 1997 horror thriller novel by American fiction writer Donald E. Westlake.
 The story follows Burke Devore on his violent hunt for a new job.

 The book was adapted into The Axe (2005) by Costa-Gavras and No Other Choice (2025) by Park Chan-wook.

-Plot
+Premise

-Burke Devore is a middle-aged manager at a paper company who is laid off after drastic cost cutting measures.
+Burke Devore is a middle-aged manager at a paper company who is laid off after drastic cost-cutting measures.
 After unsuccessfully pursuing employment for 18 months, Devore begins to hunt down the seven men in his local area who could take the job that rightfully should be his.

 Development

-Westlake began writing the novel after speaking to a group of friends about their difficult experiences conducting and being victims of corporate redundancies.
+Westlake began writing the novel after speaking to a group of friends about their difficult experiences conducting and being victims of layoffs.
 A few weeks after Westlake began writing, the New York Times published a series of newspaper articles about the trend of corporate downsizing.
 Westlake remarked how fortuitous it was, as the articles went on to form the basis for much of the terminology in the book.

 In the process of writing, Westlake reflected on his parents' experiences of unity during the retrenchment during the Great Depression, in juxtaposition to the workers who were now being made redundant "even as the economy booms, unemployment falls and the stock market soars."

 The book is dedicated to Westlake's father, Albert Joseph Westlake.